 Lexus ES Review

-The 2013 Lexus ES ranks 16 out of 20 Upscale Midsize Cars.
-This ranking is based on our analysis of 10 published reviews and test drives of the Lexus ES, and our analysis of reliability and safety data.
+The 2013 Lexus ES ranks 18 out of 22 Upscale Midsize Cars.
+This ranking is based on our analysis of published reviews and test drives of the Lexus ES, as well as reliability and safety data.

-The redesigned 2013 Lexus ES is more spacious and comfortable than ever, though some reviewers dislike the ES’ numb steering and quirky tech features.
+The redesigned 2013 Lexus ES is more spacious and comfortable than ever, though some critics dislike the ES’ numb steering and quirky tech features.

-The 2013 Lexus ES 350 is powered by a V6 engine, which most reviewers appreciate for its smooth, refined power delivery.
-A six-speed automatic transmission sends power to the front wheels, and for the most part, reviewers agree that it’s well matched to the ES’ drivetrain.
+The 2013 Lexus ES 350 is powered by a V6 engine, which most test drivers appreciate for its smooth, refined power delivery.
+A six-speed automatic transmission sends power to the front wheels, and for the most part, auto writers agree that it’s well matched to the ES’ drivetrain.
 Fuel economy is an EPA-estimated 21/31 mpg city/highway, which is an improvement over the 2012 model’s estimates.
 Additionally, the ES 350 achieves its estimates without premium fuel, which helps keep overall fuel costs lower than cars like the Acura TL.
-Few reviewers consider the redesigned ES 350 fun to drive, and they dislike the ES 350’s vague steering, but most note that the 2013 ES 350 still offers the comfortable ride they’ve come to expect from Lexus.
+Few auto writers consider the redesigned ES 350 fun to drive, and they dislike the ES 350’s vague steering, but most note that the 2013 ES 350 still offers the comfortable ride they’ve come to expect from Lexus.
 Additionally, the ES 350 has one of the best reliability ratings in the class.

 Though the 2012 ES shared much of its DNA with the Toyota Camry, the redesigned ES 350 is built on the same platform as the new Toyota Avalon.
 As a result, reviewers note that the new ES 350 has more passenger space than ever before – particularly in the back seat.
 The new cabin also features an edgier design that takes many styling cues from the Lexus GS, and test drivers say that the ES 350’s build quality is top-notch.
 However, some write that features like leather and Bluetooth, which were standard on the 2012 ES, are now optional.
 Additionally, few reviewers like the ES 350’s available infotainment and navigation systems, saying that the controller is difficult to use, and that some functions are inaccessible when the ES is in motion.